cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

     'SYSTEM'                                   { return 'SYSTEM'; }
     'FORCE'                                    { return 'FORCE'; }

 Now let’s add the grammar, starting with the complete specification.
-For simplicity we’ll add it in sql_main.jison, at the bottom of the file add:
+For simplicity we’ll add it in `sql_main.jison`, at the bottom of the file add:

     DataDefinition
     : ReindexStatement